Tonyg92x/42push_swap/README.md

 ```markdown
 git clone git@github.com:Tonyg92x/42Push_swap.git
 ```
 Then you can go in the folder and write the command "make" to compile the library and everything needed for the program.
 The executable is named push_swap.
 You can test the program using "./push_swap x" where x is the argument.
-The program will display all operation needed to sort arguments passed.
+The program will display all operation needed to sort the arguments passed.

 <!-- Authors -->
 ## Authors